apache/hadoop/hadoop-hdds/docs/content/security/SecuringTDE.md

 To use TDE, clients must setup a Key Management Server and provide that URI to Ozone/HDFS.
-Since Ozone and HDFS can use the same Key Management Server, this configuration can be provided via *hdfs-site.xml*.
+Since Ozone and HDFS can use the same Key Management Server, this configuration can be provided via *core-site.xml*.

 Property| Value
 -----------------------------------|-----------------------------------------